threefoldfoundation/www_threefold_farming/content/page/how_it_works/header/header.md

 link2: ''
 ---

-All that you require to start farming is electricity, a network connection and a 3Node to start earning as a farmer!
+All you need is electricity, a network connection, and a 3Node to start your farming journey – and start earning!

 <!-- Buttons:
 Join Us